 Yet Na'a's amazing ability to uncover knowledge of the inner workings of Nature does not mean that it has risen above the forces of Nature.
 Na'a is no less driven by the forces of Nature than Naa is, it just expanded on its powers of observation of Nature and massively expanded its ability to make tools by leveraging on its evolution to communicate with one another not just by speaking but also writing.
 Writing allows for records of communication which in turn creates history and history allows knowledge to advance and turn to all sorts of technology.
 Whatever technology and civil society that has emerged from Na'a, it is still meant to fulfill the four drives of Nature which are survival, protection, growth and embellishment.

-This role reversal reengineers human society from one that would prioritise brawn over brain in the tribes of Naa to brain over brawn in the communities of Na'a.
-The emergence of permanent human settlements where agriculture and domestication of animals replaced the nomadic life of hunter gatherers would provide enough stability in basic resources to allow for the population of a settlement to grow much bigger than a tribe is capable of supporting.
-Hunter-gatherer tribes were smaller because of the limitation of natural resources available in their immediate location.
-Without the need to periodically uproot or ever break apart as it got bigger like in the tribes, successful human settlements across our planet grew into cities and cities became civilisations of the ancients.
+This role reversal reengineers human society from one that would prioritise brawn over brain in the tribes of Naa to brain over brawn in the much broader communities of Na'a.
+The emergence of permanent human settlements where agriculture and domestication of animals replaced the nomadic life of hunter-gatherers could provide enough stability in basic resources to allow for the populations in a settlement to grow much bigger than what a tribe could ever be capable of supporting.
+Without the need to periodically uproot or ever break apart as it got bigger like in the hunter-gatherer tribes, successful human settlements of the past across our planet grew into cities that became civilisations of the ancients.
 These cities would attract nomads who preferred their stability and caused the decline of tribal society in ancient times in places where settlements thrived.
 In these early cities language was the unifying factor that kept the fabric of society together.
 A common language through which rules and announcements could be made by the leaders for its citizen would eventually became part of the identity of the city.
 The language carried not just rules and pronouncements but culture, history and religion.
 Recording all of these in manuscripts kept in libraries of the cities guaranteed transmission of knowledge and traditions across generations.
 These are the early cities that eventually became the foundation of Nations.
 As more cities sprang up that used the same language, had the same culture and read the same books nationality developed.
 Today every flag and language on our planet marks the evolutionary growth of Na'a that has been ongoing over millennia since the emergence of the first civilisations.

 In Rehnadee Shum Na'a is a Fourth Dimensional Image-Portrait, where as Naa is a Third Dimensional Image-Portrait.
-The dimension number of Na'a and Naa indicate the maximum extent that the particular Naf can traverse within the 10 Dimensions of Rehnadee Shum, thus Na'a has the ability to avail itself to all the faculties and functions of the mind contained within the first Four Dimensions while Naa is limited to the first three.
+The dimension number of Na'a and Naa indicate the maximum extent that the particular Naf can traverse within the 10 Dimensions of Rehnadee Shum, thus Na'a has the ability to avail itself to all the faculties and functions of the mind contained within the first four dimensions while Naa is limited to the first three.
 The First and Second Dimensions contain all the scientific forces and sensory stimulation driven by Nature, whereas the Third Dimension holds the faculties of the mind that express intelligence and ingenuity.
-The Fourth Dimension is the Dimension of the Heart that understand sacrifice and the value of the greater good among other spiritual attributes.
+The Fourth Dimension is the Dimension of the Heart that understands sacrifice and the value of the greater good.
+This is a spiritual attribute for which the Fourth Dimension is a foundation.
 The access into the Fourth Dimension gives Na'a the ability to bring down greater consideration and acceptance to create the atmosphere of harmony through common prosperity among people of diverse backgrounds.
 Differences can be appreciated, cooperation built on diverse skills and talents, and working together for the common good that transcends differences are the influence of the Fourth Dimension on Na'a.
 Through the Fourth Dimension also complex arrangements among society to do with occupation, trade and governance can be done.
 The arts, philosophy, culture and religion which enriches humanity in its interacations and experiences of life is also the function of the Fourth Dimension flowing through Na'a.

-Lifetimes in Na'a provide's Naf with opportunities to live many iterations of life–from different occupations to different cultures to different levels of society with all their pleasurable and painful trappings.
-These experiences allow for a lot of karmas created during its soujourn to Earth as Naa to be resolved and creation of new karmas that are usually of a more complex and ecclectc nature driven by higher processing of thoughts and emotions.
-The end result of these wildly varied types of life that Na'a goes through during its cycle creates a maturity that begins to question its purpose on Earth.
-Towards the end of the Na'a cycle, material life would have been more or less fully explored and its curiousness of the material world that had gripped Na'a into enjoying intelligence in all its interactions with the Universe turns inwards, in on Na'a itself.
+Lifetimes in Na'a provide's Naf with opportunities to live many iterations of life – from different occupations to different cultures to different levels of society.
+These experiences allow for a lot of karmas created during Naf's soujourn on Earth as Naa to be resolved and also the creation of new karmas that are usually of a more complex and of eclectic nature driven by higher processing of thoughts and emotions.
+The end result of these varied types of life that Na'a goes through during its cycle creates a maturity that begins to question its purpose on Earth.
+Towards the end of the Na'a cycle, material life would have been more or less fully explored and Naf's curiousness of the material world that had gripped Na'a into enjoying intelligence in all its interactions with the Universe begins to loosen and starts Naf's turn inwards, in on Na'a itself.
 Spirituality starts to dawn in Na'a's consciousness as it enters the mystical stage of Naf that is Na'amm.

-A mystic is a someone who feels drawn to quietness in the mind.
-He or she is curious about their origins and purpose of life, and are driven by an innate knowing that the answers to their curiosity lies within the domain of the quiet mind.
+A mystic is a someone who feels drawn to the quiet of the mind.
+He or she may be curious about their origin or purpose in life, and are driven by an innate knowing that the answers to their curiosity lies within the domain of the quiet mind.
 Their Naf has matured in Na'a through lifetimes of worldly pursuits that the draw of the Universe begins to wane and the energies that used to flow outward to the world at large is gradually changing polarity to flow inwards towards the quietness of the mind.
 This switch inwards presents challenges to Naf because of the culture of extroversion that it is used to.
 To meaningfully direct energies of the mind in on itself is to develop mysticism.
 This is the next stage of growth of Naf from Na'a which is to uncover Na'amm, the Witness-I. Na'amm is a Sixth Dimensional Image-Portrait that extends Naf's reach from the ceiling of the Fourth Dimension in Na'a to the Sixth Dimension.
-It's range across the mystical dimensions of the Innerverse opens Na'amm to exploration of the incredible variety of experiences hidden in the deceptively quiet realms of our being.
+It's range across the mystical dimensions of the Innerverse opens Na'amm to exploration of the incredible variety of experiences hidden within the deceptively quiet realms of one's being.

 Na'amm the Source of I